 Furthermore, Wealthsimple does not have any account minimum requirements, and most trades can be made with no additional fees.
 Questrade, meanwhile, requires a minimum account balance of $1,000, and charges fees for most transaction types.

 Those fees, however, are typically capped at a certain amount, while Wealthsimple’s exchange fees are not limited.
 Wealthsimple users however, have the option to instead sign up for a no-conversion-fee Plus account for $10 a month (plus applicable taxes), which would be the more cost efficient option for those who are paying $10 or more per month in currency exchange fees.

 Should I use both Questrade and Wealthsimple?

 There is no reason why you can’t use multiple platforms simultaneously, especially if you want to access markets that aren’t available on certain platforms, such as cryptocurrency exchanges, stock exchanges or less common asset classes.
-While consolidating all of your investing into a single account or app might be more convenient, there is no practical reason why you can’t use more than one at the same time.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+While consolidating all of your investing into a single account or app might be more convenient, there is no practical reason why you can’t use more than one at the same time.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Trade stocks commission-freeStart trading